Surfside search-and-rescue to shift to recovery operation

 "These families, they've been briefed twice a day.
 Every question has been answered.
 They are being supported to come to closure as soon as possible," Levine Cava added.

-As the search continues for more victims, families are dealing with the difficult task of laying their loved ones to rest.
+As the search-and-rescue shifts to a recovery operation, families are dealing with the difficult task of laying their loved ones to rest.

 Among the first were grandparents Tzvi, 68, and Ingrid Ainsworth, 66, whose service was held this week in New York City.